eadehemingway/legends/README.md

 I have recently been introduced to the merits of a flat file structure which leads to long file names (as each file name is prefaced with its parent component) but is extremely user friendly, so I chose to implement that here.
 I chose to style my components using styled components as I find them easy to use as a project scales.
 I have tried to make my components be as small as possible, as I think the smaller a component the easier it is to identify areas that can be refactored.
 I have used react hooks so that I can avoid having to switch between functional and class based components.
 I chose to use the native DOMParser to parse the html received from the api.

+i decided to add extra labels on the timeline because it felt like information that the user would need to have.

 ### challenges

 The most challenging part of this project was creating the timeline legend, and making it draggable.

+TIMELINE DRAG sticky ON MOBILE and labels cut off at edge on timeline